erikbern/git-of-theseus/README.md

 1. Run `git-of-theseus-stack-plot cohorts.json` which will write to `stack_plot.png`
 1. Run `git-of-theseus-survival-plot survival.json` which will write to `survival_plot.png` (run it with `--help` for some options)

 If you want to plot multiple repositories, have to run `git-of-theseus-analyze` separately for each project and store the data in separate directories using the `--outdir` flag.
-Then you can run `git-of-theseus-survival-plot <foo/survival.json> <bar/survival.json>` (optionally with the `--exp-fit` flag to fit an exponential decay)
+Then you can run `git-of-theseus-survival-plot <foo/survival.json> <bar/survival.json>` (optionally with the `--exp-fit` flag to fit an exponential decay) and `git-of-theseus-stack-plot <foo/authors.json> <bar/authors.json>`.

 Help
 ----